mik-tf/ucli/README.md

 * `ucli install`: Installs `ucli` to `/usr/local/bin`.
 * `ucli login`: Logs in to your GitHub organization, storing the organization name in an environment variable.
-* `ucli list`: Lists repositories from your GitHub organization (currently a placeholder; does not actually perform an API call).
 * `ucli repo <repo_name>`: Clones the specified repository, runs `make`, and (optionally) cleans up.
 Requires being logged in first (`ucli login`).